LIGHTS ALONG THE INTERSTATE

 A wandering ex-priest searches for answers on a messy legal pad.

-Somebody's flinging pennies at a naked businessman and she's not at all sorry that it hurts.
+Somebody's flinging pennies at a naked businessman and she's not sorry that it hurts.

 Stranded, a worried student finds himself, and dinner, deep in the middle of nowhere.